 AUDITION REQUIRED: All new students (freshman and transfer) who want to major in music theatre and be eligible for talent scholarships must audition.

 MASTERS IN THE HOUSE

 Learn from the best.
 Imagine taking a master acting class with the director of a Broadway musical.
 Or having a famous NYC cabaret songwriter critique your vocal performance.
 As a musical theatre student, you’re required to take symposium every semester.
-Our symposiums are lectures, workshops and talks – 15 to 20 each semester – with highly acclaimed national and international artist like Jennifer Werner, the associate director and choreographer for Book of Mormon; Sean McKnight, NYC director and choreographer; and Phil Reno, Broadway conductor and arranger.
+Our symposiums are lectures, workshops and talks – 15 to 20 each semester – with highly acclaimed national and international artists like Faith Prince, Tony and Drama Desk Award-winner of 13 Broadway musicals and plays; Victoria Clark, Tony Award winning actress for Light in the Piazza; Gavin Creel, Tony Award winning actor for Hello, Dolly!; Jennifer Werner, the associate director and choreographer for The Book of Mormon; John Bucchino, Broadway and Off-Broadway composer; and Phil Reno, Broadway conductor and arranger.

 OH, THE PLACES YOU’LL GO

 A well-rounded education includes travel, new experiences and stretching your comfort zone.
 We partner with the University of Salford in Manchester, England, and the Estonia Theatre Company for international travel and performance opportunities.
 We help students land internships at theatre companies in major cities.
 We take our graduating students to places like New York City and Chicago to perform for casting directors and agents.
 The opportunities are here – you just need to grab them.